eliabntt/GRADE-RR/TipsAndTricks.md

 Potentially, you could also get as output of the recorder `_update()` call all the information, edit, and publish them as ROS messages.

 ### Save the motion vector
 This is not possible during rendering itself.
-To save it you need to manually render, wait for the data to be produced, and then save the motion vector itself.
+To save it you need to manually render (for the second time), wait for the data to be produced, and then save the motion vector itself.
 See the repeating experiment tool for an example on how to do that [here](https://github.com/eliabntt/GRADE-RR/blob/7d9cb9a3d75d57628adacb9b9f969909d7663f3d/simulator/replay_experiment.py#L391-L392).
 Note that the motion vector can be only visualized by the default Isaac installation and not saved (see [here](https://docs.omniverse.nvidia.com/py/isaacsim/source/extensions/omni.isaac.sensor/docs/index.html#module-omni.isaac.sensor.scripts.camera)).
 Thus, we cannot ensure correctness.

 ### Traverse the stage
 To traverse all the prims in the stage you can simply run `for prim in stage.Traverse(): ...`